 Medical malpractice (or medical negligence) is the area of law that deals with compensating people who have been injured because the care and treatment provided by their health care practitioner did not comply with the appropriate standard of care.
 Medical malpractice can focus on such things as hospital care, nursing care, physician care, podiatric care, dental care, psychiatric care and nursing home care, among others.

 A physician is a professional person.
-A physician commits professional negligence by failing to do something that a reasonably careful physician would do, or doing something that a reasonably careful physician would not do, under similar circumstances.
-The law requires that the determination as to whether the physician acted in an acceptable manner, which is a determination usually made by a jury, is to be based upon expert testimony.
-If a physician or other professional is negligent and a person suffers an injury as a result of that negligence, the law requires that the negligent professional compensate the injured person with money damages.
+A physician commits professional negligence by failing to do something that a reasonably careful physician would do.
+Negligence also happens when a physician does something that a reasonably careful physician would not do, under similar circumstances.
+The law requires the determination of whether the physician acted in an acceptable manner.
+This is a determination that is usually made by a jury and typically involves expert testimony.
+If a physician or another professional is negligent and a person suffers an injury as a result of that negligence, the law requires that the negligent professional compensate the injured person with monetary damages.

-In presenting any personal injury case, especially medical negligence cases, it is important to consult with highly qualified, highly trained and highly respected expert witnesses.
-In medical negligence cases, there is a requirement that the case be proven through expert testimony.
-Therefore, it is important to consult with medical professionals who are truly expert in their field regarding whatever condition or treatment is at issue in the case.
+In presenting any personal injury case, and especially with medical negligence and birth injury cases, it is important to consult with expert witnesses who are highly qualified, highly trained and highly respected.
+In medical negligence cases, there is a requirement that the case needs to be proven through expert testimony.
+Therefore, it is important to consult with medical professionals who are truly experts in their field regarding whatever condition or treatment is at issue in the case.

 In presenting any personal injury case, it is the plaintiff who bears the burden of proof.
 Therefore, it is the plaintiff who must explain the issues in the case to the jury in a manner in which the jury can understand and appreciate.
-In order to do this, Hurst Boleky LLC often uses medical illustrations and other medical exhibits such as models and computer animations in order to present our client’s case to the jury.
+In order to do this, we often use medical illustrations and other medical exhibits such as models and computer animations in order to present our client’s case to the jury.

 Medical exhibits, such as illustrations, models and animations are known as demonstrative evidence.
 There must be both a basis in the record for the illustration, model or animation, and there must be testimony authenticating the exhibit.
 We work closely with our medical illustrators and animators as well as with our expert witnesses in order to develop medical exhibits that are both admissible at trial and persuasive to the jury.